-By default if you search telnet in apps or type ’telnet’ in command prompt, it will return an error message as ’not recognized as an internal or external command’.
-Installing the telnet client from control panel in Windows 8.1 or 8 will solve this issue.
+If you search for telnet in apps or type ’telnet’ in command prompt, it will return an error message saying ’not recognized as an internal or external command’.
+Installing the telnet client from control panel in Windows 10 and 8.1 will solve this issue easily.

 Installation medium such as CD/DVD, ISO or any other downloads are not required for this purpose, we can simply enable it from control panel.